dyrehaugen/jdt/pages/loc/loc_intro.md

 ---
-title: Locations
+title: Places
 keywords: locations
 last_updated: November 17, 2017
 tags: [locations]
-summary: "Introduction to Locations"
+summary: "Introduction to Places"
 sidebar: loc_sidebar
 permalink: loc_intro.html
 folder: loc
 use_math: false
 ---

-Locations - places of particular interest to me.
+Places of particular interest to me.

 Staying in Asker, close to Oslo, with the fjord and mountains ut to 400m within walking range, ‘Dyrehaugen’ is my homestead Up North.
 I would like to document the qualities of Norway - and my own place in particular - as a living environment.